sorina-duca/seat_locator/README.md

-  Best available seat locator
+## Best available seat locator

-This app was created to fulfill the coding challenge by [..].
-It allows a user to find the best open seat (closest to the front & middle) given a JSON of available seats and a number of requested seats.
+This rails app allows a user to find the best available seat (closest to the front & middle) given a JSON of available seats and a number of requested seats.
 A use case scenario could be booking seats for a concert, where people want to be as close as possible to the stage.

 prerequisites: